-Students earning a 4 or 5 on the Advanced Placement Biology exam or a 5, 6, or 7 on the Higher-Level International Baccalaureate Exam will receive credit for this course.
-This course is counted as a transfer credit toward satisfaction of the non-lab science breadth.
+Students earning a score of 4 or 5 on the Advanced Placement Biology exam or a 5, 6, or 7 on the Higher-Level International Baccalaureate Exam will receive credit for this course.
+This course is counted as a transfer credit toward satisfaction of the non-lab science requirement.
+Requirements met: Non-Lab Science Breadth/Discover.